AbdullatifHabiba/AbdullatifHabiba/README.md

 ## About Me

-👋 Hi, I'm Abdullatif Khalid — a passionate Software Engineer with a strong interest in DevOps.
-I love building efficient, scalable systems that streamline workflows by seamlessly integrating software engineering best practices with modern DevOps principles.
-Always learning, always optimizing. 🚀
+👋 Hi, I'm Abdullatif Khalid — a passionate Software Engineer with a strong interest in DevOps. 🚀

 🌱 I’m currently learning System Design and Ai agentic models